homearanya/satrails/src/pages/tours/dargle-samango.md

       caption: "Forest Clearing "
       image: /img/sm2_013.jpg
 ---
 This is a three day round hike encompassing curated paths through one of the oldest and most well protected nature conservancies in the Midlands.
-Well known for its rich biodiversity, the daily hikes are gentle in distance and gradient makes this a perfect beginner’s hike.
+Well known for its rich biodiversity, the daily hikes are gentle in distance and gradient making this a perfect beginner’s hike.

 Highlights include traversing the forest canopy on a zip line tour (optional), an indigenous tree trail and lodging in old Natal farm houses.